arunasp/cloudformation-webservices/README.md

 ## Acknowledgments

 Credits for:
-* Amazon Cloudformation templates documatation
+* Amazon Cloudformation templates documentation
 * Cloudformation templates from multiple contributors in GitHub